She tried to run against Rwandan President Paul Kagame. Now she’s looking at 20 years in prison.

 Her father’s troubles started in July 2007, when he narrowly escaped arrest.
 Assinapol Rwigara’s friends in the top ranks of the military prevented the police from detaining him.
 I remember the episode well, because one of the police officers involved was a friend of mine.
 I can vividly recall how he received a phone call ordering him to take Rwigara into custody.
 My friend left to carry out the assignment, and the next thing I knew he himself was in jail — apparently because the army had blocked him from getting his man.

 The Rwandan capital of Kigali was rife with rumors that Rwigara had joined a group of 14 prominent businessmen, who were soon dubbed “the Great 14.”
 They were said to be planning a revolt against Kagame with the aim of “overthrowing” his government.
-The businessmen were apparently financing a group of officers led by Rwanda's former chief , Patrick Karegeya.
+The businessmen were apparently financing a group of officers led by Rwanda’s former chief spy, Patrick Karegeya.

 Karegeya fled Rwanda that same year.
 In January 2014, his body was found in a hotel room in Johannesburg.
-Critics blamed the Rwandan for Karegeya's death.
+Critics blamed the Rwandan leader for Karegeya’s death.

 Then, a year later, Assinapol Rwigara, Karegeya’s friend, died in a mysterious accident in Kigali.
 Rwandan police said that Rwigara died when a truck rammed into his car.
 The circumstances of the accident left many Rwandans doubting the official narrative.
 Rwigara’s family bravely petitioned Kagame to investigate the matter, but he refused.